vzell/vagrant-multihost-provisioning/README.md

 # Defaults to the value of `vm_name` if NOT set.
 # Example:
 #   hostname:  master-one.192.168.33.7.xip.io

-# os_disk:
-# When using the Vagrant disksize-plugin the disksize in GB to which the first disk (OS) should be increased.
-# Example:
-#   os_size: 60

 # private_networks:
 # Vagrant `private networks` allow you to access your guest machine by some address that is not publicly